Skip to content

 Helper constructors: Message.user, Message.system, and Message.ai (assistant).

-Tool describes a function-call schema plus an optional Python callable:
+Tool describes a function-call schema plus an optional Python callable.
+Core helpers:

 • Tool.from_mcp(...) / Tool.from_mcp_config(config)async helpers that connect to MCP servers and return lists of tools.

-Instances expose .call(**kwargs) and .acall(**kwargs) which automatically pick the right execution strategy for sync vs. async callables.
+Instances expose .call(**kwargs) and .acall(**kwargs) which automatically pick the right execution strategy for sync vs. async callables; pass validate_output=True to enforce return-type validation when output_schema is present.

 MCPServer(name, url, token=None, configuration=None, headers=None) wraps an MCP server description.
 Pass force_local_mcp=True to the LLMClient to expand the server locally, or rely on provider-native MCP support when available.